PgBiel/typst-improv-tables-planning/main.typ

   - *Initial idea:*  Similarly to tablex, the main difference between the two - other than the semantical difference - would be that a `grid` has `stroke: none` (or, rather, no lines at all) by default, while `table` has all lines (horizontal and vertical) by default.
   - *Investigation needed:* We will probably need to have some sort of "Cell-like" trait so that both a `GridCellElem` and a `TableCellElem` can be specified for the `GridLayouter`.
   - *Investigation needed:* How would this affect other elements which depend on `GridLayouter`, such as `list`, `enum` and the like?
-2. *To be discussed:* `grid` and `table` should have the same fields available for customization.
-The main difference would be that `grid` would default to having no lines at all (`stroke: none`), while table would keep its `stroke` default.
+2. *OK:* `grid` and `table` should have the same fields available for customization.
+The main difference would be that `grid` would default to having no lines or inset at all (`stroke: none` and `inset: 0pt`), while table would keep its `stroke` and `inset: 5pt` defaults.
-3. *To be discussed:* `grid.cell` should be made available with the same properties and behavior as `table.cell`, but shouldn't be affected by `table.cell` show rules and be distinct.
+3. *OK:* `grid.cell` should be made available with the same properties and behavior as `table.cell`, but shouldn't be affected by `table.cell` show rules and be distinct.

 == Repeatable headers